Human happiness is lightness and joy.

 Because our thoughts and ideas occur within a context that’s endlessly complex and unique to each and every single individual human being and because these thoughts and ideas shape our acts and deeds, the brain and the body — or the spirit and the flesh, if you prefer — should for this reason never be regarded as dichotomized or incompatible but the opposite of that:

-The flesh and the spirit (i.e. the body and brain) compliment each other with perfect symmetry and form a unity: a unity indivisible and yet a unity that requires a continual exertion of will in order to integrate and maintain its integrity.
+The flesh and the spirit (i.e. the body and brain) compliment each other with perfect symmetry, and in so doing they form a unity: a unity indivisible and yet a unity that requires a continual exertion of will in order to integrate and maintain that integrity.

-All other sentient creatures on planet earth do also possess a body and a brain — “sentience” means “consciousness” which means a “faculty of awareness” which directly implies some sort of brain — and yet no other earthen creature besides the human creature possesses a faculty of awareness that doesn’t function automatically but must be continually willed.
+All other sentient creatures on planet earth do also, like humans, possess a body and a brain — “sentience” means “consciousness” which means a “awareness” which directly implies some sort of brain — and yet no other earthen creature besides the human creature possesses a faculty of awareness that doesn’t function automatically but must be continually activated and maintained, which is to say, willed.

-This is why the indivisible unity of the brain and body define the human species, also known as homo-sapiens, and particularizes our profoundest and most definitional characteristic: the nonautomatic nature of our rational faculty, which is also called the conceptual faculty or the faculty of reason.
+This is why the indivisible unity of the brain and body most fundamentally define the human species, also known as homo-sapiens, as it also particularizes our profoundest and most definitional characteristic: the nonautomatic nature of our rational faculty — frequently known as the conceptual faculty or the faculty of reason.

 It’s also what the word sapiens refers to in the term homo-sapiens: homo is the genus (i.e. similarity) and sapiens is the differentia (i.e. the thing that differentiates or distinguishes human-beings, as against, for example, homo-habilis, a now extinct prehistoric and bipedal and human-like earthen creature).